mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: Texture_migrated

-    Return whether textures with :py:func:`use_accel()` set to ``True`` only store the data as a hardware-accelerated CUDA texture.
+    Return whether textures with :py:func:`use_accel()` set to ``True`` only store the data as a hardware-accelerated GPU texture.

     If ``False`` then a copy of the array data will additionally be retained .